1.1. Stress during certain brain development phases particularly harmful¶

 - Early stress reduces the amplitude of long-term potentiation in the hippocampus.

-Rodents exposed to early stress showed dendritic atrophy in hippocampal cells and decreased amplitude of long-term potentiation in the CA3 region of the hippocampus, resulting in deficits in memory formation.
+Rodents exposed to early stress showed dendritic atrophy in hippocampal cells and reduced amplitude of long-term potentiation in the CA3 region of the hippocampus, leading to deficits in memory formation.

-- Rats separated from their mothers for prolonged periods early had increased hippocampal mineralocorticoid receptor messenger RNA density, whereas glucocorticoid receptor messenger RNA density was decreased in the PFC as well as in the hippocampus.
-This shift causes a worsened shutdown of the HPA axis by cortisol at the GR at the end of the stress response.
-This confirms that early childhood stress triggers the mechanism of downregulation with respect to cortisol receptors relevant to responses to acute stress, whereas diurnal feedback regulation of the HPA axis (which regulates basal cortisol levels outside of an acute stress response via mineralocorticoid receptors) is barely altered.
+- Rats that were separated from their mothers for a longer period of time at an early age had an increased messenger RNA density of the hippocampal mineralocorticoid receptor, while the glucocorticoid receptor messenger RNA density was reduced in the PFC as well as in the hippocampus.
+This shift causes impaired deactivation of the HPA axis by cortisol at the GR at the end of the stress response.
+This confirms that early childhood stress triggers the mechanism of downregulation in relation to the cortisol receptors relevant for responses to acute stress, while barely altering the diurnal feedback regulation of the HPA axis (which regulates basal cortisol levels outside of an acute stress response via the mineralocorticoid receptors).

 - Exposure to glucocorticoids (stress hormones) during hippocampal development in pregnancy influences the starting point of the stress response through epigenetic changes via mRNA and methylation.